sr9dc/DS_Midterm_Package_Reviews/README.md

 ## Topic
 For our Midterm Project we did an R package review on `generativeart` by Katharina Brunner.

 There are 3 sections: Package Detail, Examples of Generation, and Summary.
-Take a look at [Izzy Shehan's RPubs page](https://rpubs.com/izzy-shehan/750493).
+Take a look at this [RPubs page](https://rpubs.com/izzy-shehan/750493).

 ## Author
 The R package `generativeart` was created by Katharina Brunner, a German data analyst and software developer, to introduce human-independent randomness to creative processes.